-The MRE degree program teaches traditional skills and knowledge required of every real estate professional while simultaneously exploring how well-designed real estate can advance beneficial spatial, social, and environmental outcomes in cities and metropolitan areas worldwide.
-Through a multidisciplinary curriculum of required and elective courses concluding with a two-month off-campus practicum in a private or public real estate organization to participate in an ongoing real state students learn about finance, development, design, law, economics. project and construction management, politics, leadership, ethics, negotiation, entrepreneurship, new technologies, culture, and other subjects essential to the practice of tomorrow’s real estate.
+The MRE degree program teaches the traditional skills and knowledge required of every real estate professional while simultaneously exploring how well-designed real estate can advance beneficial spatial, social, and environmental outcomes in cities and metropolitan areas worldwide.
+Through a multidisciplinary curriculum of required and elective courses, concluding with a two-month off-campus practicum in a private or public real estate organization to participate in an ongoing real estate project, students learn about finance, development, design, law, economics, project and construction management, politics, leadership, ethics, negotiation, entrepreneurship, new technologies, culture, and other subjects essential to the practice of present and future real estate.

 Students are required to take 60 units of courses to graduate.
 A typical course in the MRE program is four units.
 Fall term is 20 units, Spring term is 24 units, and Summer term is 16 units.